 The concept of 'other-regarding' norms is a key issue regarding the understanding of poverty traps: the question is whether these norms and behaviour, be they 'ethics-oriented' or reciprocal insurance mechanisms against shocks, reduce efficiency or welfare and limit the emergence of markets.
 The forms taken by this 'ethics' may be egalitarianism but also hierarchy as well: egalitarian norms prevail in many small scale societies and limit factor accumulation and the securing of property rights on assets (e.g., land).
-Norms may likewise prescribe an individual to make asymmetric transfers and gifts according to fixed and non-negotiable statuses, such as age, gender, lineage membership and so on.
+Norms may likewise prescribe an individual to make asymmetric transfers and gifts according to fixed and nonnegotiable statuses, such as age, gender, lineage membership and so on.

 Norms of reciprocity are defined as those that lead individuals to voluntarily cooperate with each other, not only in repeated interactions but also in one-shot interactions.
 A large literature in game theory and experimental economics has highlighted the existence of 'strong' reciprocity' (defined as a predisposition to cooperate with others and punish those who violate norms of cooperation, even in he absence of reward and cost-recovery) and altruism (defined as a behaviour that confers benefits to other members of the group at a cost to the individual, i.e. a behaviour that is neutral or detrimental to the individual but positive for the survival of the group, Gintis et al. 2005b, p.
+8 and 3320), even in one-shot games.
+Experimental economics confirm that individuals possess the desire to reciprocate, to avoid social disapproval and to be fair, with fairness defined as inequity aversion, but self-centred (Fehr and Schmidt 1999, Fehr and Fischbacher 2004, Fehr and Falk 2001).

-8 and 33), even in one-shot games.
-The existence of altruism remains debated, beyond individual idiosyncratic features.
-'Other-regarding' behaviour may account for phenomena explained by self-interest (Binmore 2006).
-It is difficult to prove that an altruistic norm or behaviour does not result from incentives (besides individual characteristics) (Benabou and Tirole 2004b), a problem that is at the core of ethical philosophy, or constitutional political economy.
+It has been argued that human behaviour may be 'other-regarding' or 'prosocial', or at least that societies exhibit schemes of strong reciprocity that are attached to prosocial norms21.
+Prosocial norms, or altruism, go beyond what is coined as reciprocal altruism.
+The existence of altruism remains debated, however, beyond individual idiosyncratic features.
+'Otherregarding' behaviour may account for phenomena explained by self-interest (Binmore 2006).
+It is difficult to prove that an altruistic norm or behaviour does not result from incentives (besides individual characteristics) (Benabou and Tirole 2004b), a problem that is at the core of ethical philosophy, or constitutional political economy22.
 It is not easy in real life to distinguish altruism from conditional cooperation: i.e. cooperation if the others cooperate, or cooperation with the expectation of a future return.